Principles of Neural Science: Contributors

 Including the editors—all of whom also contributed to individual chapters in the book—there are a total of 45 authors of this text.
 Included among them are several notable researchers and physicians.
 Several authors are also highly decorated scientists, including Nobel laureate Linda B. Buck and renowned neurophysiologist Roger M. Enoka.

 Content

 Principles of Neural Science is often assigned as a textbook for many undergraduate and graduate/medical neuroscience and neurobiology courses.
-The book attempts to at least introduce every aspect of our most modern understanding of the brain.
+The book attempts to introduce every aspect of the most modern understanding of the brain.
 The sixth edition is divided into sixty-four chapters, organized into nine parts: